onedesign/craft-starter/README.md

 - `yiisoft/yii2-redis` is included to allow for using redis for session and data caching
 - `config/db.php` and `config/general.php` have been updated to respond to certain ENV vars.
 See `.env.example`

+## Environment variables

+All ENV vars are documented within `.env.example`.
+When adding a new ENV var, be sure to add it to this file with proper comments and documentation.

 ## Resources

 #### Official Resources